-(54 credit hours/18 hours, including the two required seminars, below) to be completed in first two years.
-Students are expected to make satisfactory progress toward the degree in a timely manner and maintain a minimum GPA of B- (2.67)
+Fifty-four credit hours (18 courses), including the two required seminars below, are required for the degree.
+Students are expected to make satisfactory progress toward the degree in a timely manner and maintain a minimum GPA of B- (2.67).
+Students typically take three courses each semester.